 What is this PathForms game?

-Click the title above to play a fun computer game called PathForms.
+Click the title above to play a fun educational computer game.
 Its goal is to visualize what is called Nielsen's algorithm in geometric group theory.
-In its classic definition, Nielsen's algorithm is stated in an unrevealing algebraic form.
+In its classical definition, Nielsen's algorithm is stated in an unrevealing algebraic form.
 We created a visual, geometric way of describing and running Nielsen's algorithm: the player draws several paths in a tree and then transforms the paths by inverting them and concatenating.

 THE HALL OF FAME: THE HONORED PARTICIPANTS AND CREATORS IN THIS PROJECT.